razieli/Cinema-Management-System/README.md

 ## What can be done using this system?

-There are 5 authorization levels for customers and employees:
+There are 5 authorization levels for customers and employees (we used numbers for convenience):
 * Level 0 - Customer
 * Level 1 - CustomerService
 * Level 2 - ContentManager